harshitgoel09/LifetimeStartup/README.md

 # Lifetime Startup
-- It Generates Cool Names for Startups
+- It Generates Cool Names for Startups and redirects you to www.namecheap.com
 ## Resources

 ### Header Image